mozilla/kitsune/docs/installation.rst

 Now install LESS using::

-    $ sudo npm install less
+    $ npm install less

-Ensure that lessc (might be located at /usr/lib/node_modules/less/bin) is accessible on your PATH.
+Ensure that LESS_BIN was configured correctly in your local settings.

 Running redis